meins111/Grimdark/CoreSystem/Trinary Outcome.md

 #CoreSystem
 * ''Fail'': Both rolls failed.
+The action fails and there is a [Complication](/SkillSystem/Complications)
 * ''Partial Success'': one roll failed the other succeeded.
+The action succeeded but there is a [Complication](/SkillSystem/Complications)
-* ''Full Success'': both rolls succeeded
+* ''Full Success'': both rolls succeeded.
+The action is a complete success.

 Additional Fate Results: